 Gabladev Fair is celebrated every year on the third of Bhadrapad month.
 Bhadrapad month normally begins around 22-23rd August.
 The date of the fair is finalized by the intellectuals of Dantu and Dugat villages.
 The fair was held for 5-6days.

 Gaindi Khagoti Fair honors the tradition of the search of rhinoceros by the Pandavas by the event at the Devi’s Temple located at the center of the village.

 Gananath Fair is celebrated every year on Kartik Purnima which falls 15days after Maidani Diwali.

-The villages in Singtur Patti is divided into two regions-Pansai and Sathi.
-Pansai represents the Pandavas and Sathi represents the Kuranvas.
-In this region, the number of Kuaravas is believed to be 60, instead of 100.
+The villages in Singtur Patti are divided into two regions-Pansai and Sathi. can be visited with our cheap Uttarakhand tour package.
+Pansai represents the Pandavas and Sathi represents the Kauravas.
+In this region, the number of Kauravas is believed to be 60, instead of 100.

 The Kalsin Temple contains bows, arrows tridents, and other common weapons of Hindu mythology.
-On the day of the fair, people pray by tying black colored clothes and lighting divas in front of the weapons.
-People offer bells, flags, etc. in the temple of the fulfillment of their wishes.
+On the day of the fair, people pray by tying black-colored clothes and lighting divas in front of the weapons.
+People offer bells, flags, etc. in the temple for the fulfillment of their wishes.